150148313/vue-compent/README.md

-# vue-compent
+# vue-components
-a small vue-compent
+a small vue-component